Conformal Tradeoffs: Operational Profiles Beyond Coverage: Operational quantities as first-class objects

 \section{Operational quantities as first-class objects}

-Deployment behavior is summarized by operational rates induced by a calibrated threshold geometry together with a fixed deployment policy~$\pi$.
-Consistent with Section~\ref{sec:setting}, we keep three layers distinct: (i) \textbf{geometry}, given by thresholds and the induced region map~$R_{\tau(\theta)}$; (ii) \textbf{policy}, given by a deterministic projection $\pi:\mathcal R\to 2^{\mathcal Y}$; and (iii) \textbf{rates}, which quantify how often auditable region--label events occur under deployment.
+Deployment behavior is summarized by operational rates induced by a calibrated partition together with a fixed deployment policy~$\pi$.
+The purpose of this section is to separate what is certifiable for a fixed deployed rule from what is useful only for planning across candidate rules.
+We first fix the coverage semantics of the deployed rule through SSBC, then turn to audit-based inference and comparative planning at that fixed rule.
+We keep three layers distinct: geometry (the induced regions), policy (the projection from regions to outputs), and rates (the auditable deployment frequencies).

-The goal of this section is to make operational quantities \emph{first-class}: to specify which rate statements are certifiable, which data split is required, and how trade-offs are explored without committing to a scalar objective.
-Our perspective is explicitly predictive: we seek conservative, distribution-free statements about future realized operational behavior over finite windows, conditional on the one-time calibration draw.
-The intended output is an auditable trade-off map $\theta\mapsto \mathbf r(\theta)$ linking calibration choices to operational profiles, together with an efficiency boundary.
-Here $\theta\in\Theta$ denotes a calibration setting, i.e., an index for the deployed thresholds $\tau(\theta)$ and induced region map~$R_{\tau(\theta)}$.